Thai protesters give prime minister three days to resign | DW | 21.10.2020

 Read more: Thailand's young pro-democracy protesters challenge military and monarchy

-The protests have become the biggest challenge to Thailand's establishment in years, despite the country have strict lese majeste laws that hands lengthy jail terms to those who insult the monarchy.
+The protests have become the biggest challenge to Thailand's establishment in years, despite the country's strict lese majeste laws that hands lengthy jail terms to those who insult the monarchy.

 Prayuth was the leader of a military junta who seized power in 2014.